What is a stainless steel?

-A: It is a steel alloy that contains at least 10.5% chromium.
-The chromium and oxygen forms a passive chromium oxide layer that protects the metal from corroding.
+Stainless steel is a steel alloy that contains at least 10.5% chromium.
+The chromium and oxygen form a passive chromium oxide layer that protects the metal from corrosion.

-Acid-proof steel is a layman term that is used to describe steel that are alloyed with molybdenum and thereby has improved corrosion resistance.
-The most common acid-proof steel is ASTM 316 and most of the grades in the Bumax portfolio can be considered as acid-proof steel.
-It is however important to point out that the term “acid-proof steel” does not necessary mean that the material is corrosion resistant in acid, it is more complicated than that.
-Chemical composition of the solution, concentration and temperature must to be considered.
-Bufab can help you with selecting the best possible material for each environment.
+Acid-proof steel is a layman term that is used to describe steel that is alloyed with molybdenum to provide improved corrosion resistance.
+The most common acid-proof steel is ASTM 316 and most of the grades in the BUMAX® range can be considered as acid-proof steel.
+It is however important to point out that the term “acid-proof steel” does not necessarily mean that the material is corrosion resistant to acids, it is more complicated than that.
+The chemical composition, concentration and temperature of the solution must be considered.
+BUMAX can help you to select the best possible material for each environment.

 Duplex stainless steel, also known as Ferrite-Austenitic stainless steel, has a mixed microstructure of austenite and ferrite.
-It is a family that consists of high strength corrosion resistant grades and are characterized into groups based on their alloy content and corrosion resistance.
+It is a steel type that consists of high strength corrosion resistant grades and is characterized into groups based on their alloy content and corrosion resistance.

-- Super Duplex, PRE >40, material for sever corrosive environments such as petrochemical, oil/gas and marine.
+- Super Duplex – PRE >40, material for severe corrosive environments such as petrochemical, oil/gas and marine.

 PRE stands for Pitting Resistance Equivalent.
-It is a very common way of ranking different stainless steel grades in regards of pitting corrosion resistance, mainly in saltwater or chloride bearing environments.
-It exist several different types of equations, but the most common one is:
+It is a theoretical way of ranking different stainless steel grades in terms of pitting corrosion resistance, mainly in saltwater or chloride bearing environments.
+The most common PRE equation is:

 PRE = Cr% + 3.3 x Mo% + 16 x N%

-A: Bumax 88 is a premium product within the A4 standard.
-Bumax 88 offers many advantages compared to A4 and the main differences between BUMAX 88 and the vast majority of A4 fasteners are:
+BUMAX 88 is a premium product within the A4 standard.
+BUMAX 88 offers many advantages compared with the vast majority of A4 fasteners:

-- Bumax 88 is a 316LHigh Mo grade, meaning that we guarantee a minimum quantity of 2.5% molybdenum compared to a standard A4 which is 2.0%.
-That has a positive impact on the PRE value and corrosion resistance.
+• BUMAX 88 is a 316LHigh Mo grade, meaning that we guarantee a minimum quantity of 2.5% molybdenum compared to a standard A4 which is 2.0%.
+This enhances the PRE value and corrosion resistance.

-- Bumax 88 is sourced solely from premium European stainless steel manufacturers according to rigid specifications.
-The tight tolerance on each element, controlled process and the best available metallurgical process gives very clean steel with low amount of inclusions and slags.
-Resulting in a consistent material with very little variation from batch to batch and much better fatigue and corrosion resistance.
+• BUMAX 88 is sourced solely from premium European stainless steel manufacturers according to rigid specifications.
+The tight tolerance on each element, controlled process and the best available metallurgical process gives very clean steel with a low amount of inclusions and slags.
+This results in a consistent material with very little variation from batch to batch and much better fatigue and corrosion resistance.

-- Bumax 88 has higher yield strength than A4.
-Bumax 88 offers minimum yield strength of 640 MPa, to be compared with A4 that has minimum 600 MPa.
+• BUMAX 88 has higher yield strength than A4.
+BUMAX 88 offers a minimum yield strength of 640 MPa, compared with a minimum of 600 MPa for A4.

-- Bumax 88 offers traceability through the whole production process, from melting to finished fastener.
+• BUMAX 88 offers traceability throughout the entire production process, from melting to finished fastener.

-- Bumax 88 offers excellent surface quality and hard threads.
-Many customers appreciate the anti-galling properties of Bumax 88 compared to A4
+• BUMAX 88 offers excellent surface quality and hard threads.
+Many customers appreciate the anti-galling properties of BUMAX 88 compared with A4.

-Q: Can Bumax be manufactured according customer specific drawings and requirements?
+Can BUMAX be manufactured according customer specific drawings and requirements?

-A: Yes, it is part of our business model to offer solutions to specific customer requirements.
-We have an engineering department that are able to offer design guidance, calculation support, testing and material selecting support.
+Yes.
+We specialize in offering custom solutions to specific customer requirements.
+We have an engineering department that is dedicated to offering design guidance, calculation support, testing and material selecting support.

-A: We have grades that are optimized to get very low magnetic permeability, and therefore be considered as non-magnetic.
-Austenitic stainless steel has generally very low magnetic permeability but is affected by chemical composition, metallurgical process, residual stresses and amount of deformation martensite that is created during cold working.
-Our Bumax 88 is well suited for applications with high demands on low magnetic permeability, such as electrical industry and nuclear power.
-Bumax 88 offers lower magnetic permeability than standard A4, with less variation in properties from batch to batch.
-For more information see section “Grades- Physical properties” or contact Bufab.
+We have grades that are optimized to have very low magnetic permeability, and are therefore considered to be non-magnetic.
+Austenitic stainless steel generally has very low magnetic permeability although this is affected by chemical composition, metallurgical process, residual stresses and the amount of deformation martensite that is created during cold working.
+Our BUMAX 88 is well suited for applications with high demands on low magnetic permeability, such as in the electrical nuclear power sectors.
+BUMAX 88 offers lower magnetic permeability than standard A4, with less variation in properties from batch to batch.
+See Magnetic permeability or contact us for more information.